alexhsamuel/apsis/docs/programs.rst

         count: 10000
         path: '/path/to/apsis/archive.db'

-The archiving process only archives runs that are no longer held in memory by the Apsis process.
-Make sure the `schedule.horizon` config value is smaller than the archive `age`, so that runs are retired from the Apsis process before they are due to be archived.

-The archiving program blocks Apsis from performing other tasks.
+The archive program blocks Apsis from performing other tasks.
 Adjust the `count` parameter so that the archiving process does not take more than a few seconds, to avoid long delays in startng scheduled runs.